ExodusMovement/seco-keyval/README.md

 Schedule for the passphrase to change to `newPassphrase` on the next file write.
 There is no guarantee that the passphrase will get changed when using this method (i.e. if `set()` is never called afterwards).
 Returns `undefined`.

+### `kv.setAllData(data)`

+**DANGER: Don't use this method unless you know what you're doing!**

+This completely replaces and overwrites the key-value store with `data` and writes the data to disk, with no backups of the old data.

 ## License

 MIT